khyarul/S.C.A.N/README.md

 # GUI (Node Monitor & Employee Manager)
 Main file: **"SCAN_node_monitor.py"** (**"karyawan.py"**, **"icons"**, and **"images" need to be in the same folder**)

+Feature:
+ - Manage & monitor all Node Machine that connected to the same MQTT server.
+ - Using MongoDB database for Node & Employee Manager.
+ - Unlock door on every Node Machine remotely.

 Python 3.7 module/library used:
  - Pyqt5 (for GUI)
  - PyMongo (for MongoDB Database driver)